mhdzidannn/Car-Expert/README.md

 ## App Overview

-- This mobile app has 2 types of users:
+- This mobile app has 2 types of users, where both user types need to register to access the mobile app functions:

     -  Normal Users, those who buys the cars
     -  Dealers, those who sells cars